 To profile non-debuggable applications on pre-release (eng or user debug) builds of Android, you must manually install gatord, and connect to your device using the TCP (Advanced) view.
-See A.4 Connect Streamline to devices using TCP on page Appx-A-33 for more information.
+See Connect Streamline to devices using TCP for more information.